fiofury1/django-skeleton-docker/README.md

           - Use `$ pipenv install --dev` to install all dependencies including dev dependencies.
 3. Set up PostgreSQL user and local Postgres database.
 4. Create an .env file in project root (or load environment variables in another way).
-5. Update Database settings (in .env)
+5. Update Database settings (in .env).
-6. Update project level README.md to describe project.
-7. Update Django Admin URL (for security) (in project urls.py)
+6. Update Django Admin URL (for security) (in project urls.py).
-8. Update Time Zone as needed (in settings.py)
+7. Update Time Zone as needed (in settings.py).
-9. Update Email Settings (in .env)
+8. Update Email Settings (in .env).
-10. Update Allowed Hosts (in settings.py)
+9. Update Allowed Hosts (in settings.py).
+10. Customize:
+     - Project level README.md to describe project.
+     - Home Page Title and Heading.
+Obviously, also delete the header about Django-Skeleton.

 ## Updating Django (Section In Progress) ##
 When updating Django...